 The Award of Commendation can be given to both sworn officers and civilians in cases where the person was considered instrumental in directly contributing to the saving of a human life or lives.
-The award consists of a certificate signed by the NASBLA President.
+The award consists of a certificate signed by the NASBLA Chair.

 Nominations are to be submitted to NASBLA by a state boating law administrator (BLA) usually within six months of the date of the incident.
 Consideration will be given to the nominee's resourcefulness and demonstrated skill in rescue methods.
 Recognition will not be given where it appears that the risk involved was merely in the performance of duty or the meeting of an obligation.

 To nominate a person, the BLA should submit the following information to NASBLA:

 The BLA may also include any supporting documents, such as newspaper clippings, letters, etc., that pertain to the incident.

 NASBLA developed its Award of Commendation in 2008 to recognize persons who have exhibited heroism and faced risks to their own lives in saving another person or people involved in a recreational boating safety incident.

 Operation Dry Water

 © 2020 National Association of State Boating Law Administrators